Dr Caryn Zinn shares her top-10 fasting tips for making your fasting journey a pleasant one.

 I’d like to say to you, be like Steve Jobs in the way that you plan your go-to meals.
 If you have your routine dinner meals planned, you’re not going to spend time thinking about it.
 Having similar foods and similar routines around food is going to benefit you.

-The Last of the Fasting Tips #9: Revisit your why
+Fasting Tips #10: Revisit your why

 Sometimes, and particularly with fasting, things don’t go according to plan, and you’ll go, “I’m really hungry.
 Why am I doing this?”.
 If you can’t articulate to yourself why you’re doing it, well, then why are you doing it?
 If you don’t have a goal and you don’t know why you’re doing it, then you’ll lose purpose, and you might not be able to go through with it as you had planned.